oxtoacart/oxtoacart.github.io/_posts/2023-09-20-go-pass-by-value-or-pointer.md

 ./alloc.go:23:9: t escapes to heap
 ```

 So where does this leave us?
 I suggest a fairly simple set of heuristics that applies to both function parameters as well as method receivers.
-As always, there'll be edge cases where these don't work, but for most cases most of the time, these are make a good baseline.
+As always, there'll be edge cases where these don't work, but for most cases most of the time, these make a good baseline.

 ---